Ciao a tutti!

 There are various access points throughout the park- personally, I like to walk it from beginning to end, starting at Hudson Yards and ending at Gansevoort Street.
 However, with the access points, you don’t necessarily have to start at one end or the other.

-The High Line is easily accessible wether you’re driving into the city or taking the train.
+The High Line is easily accessible whether you’re driving into the city or taking the train.
 Its close to Penn Station and parking is available all around Hudson Yards.
 My suggestion is to visit Hudson Yards first, use the restroom, grab a coffee, maybe even go to the EDGE and the Vessel.
 If you’re hungry, I highly suggest checking out Miznon – the food is great.
+Maybe get a little window shopping in- the possibilities are endless 😉

 I mentioned that there are quite a few pit stops that can be taken from the High Line- there are also a bunch of cool lookout spots and park features, click here to see the list.